yla856-sfu/CMPT310-G18/training/README.md

 * `board_states.npy`: Gomoku board states with shape `(N, 15, 15)`
 * `next_moves_coords.npy`: labeled next-move coordinates with shape `(N, 2)`
 * `next_moves_players.npy`: the player making each labeled move with shape `(N,)`

+Because the original dataset did not provide a validation set,
+10% of the cleaned training samples were randomly held out using a fixed random seed by default.

 ## Training the Model